RohitJishtu/Projects/README.md

 # Projects

-Thanks for visiting !!
+Welcome to My Repository!
-The repo is a public code base includes , coding problem solutions , Basic Projects and Problem solving.
+This public codebase includes coding problem solutions, basic projects, and problem-solving tips.

-With 12 years in the dynamic realm of IT and analytics, I joyfully unravel the complexities of mathematical concepts into actionable insights.
-Crafting robust data pipelines and orchestrating end-to-end ML projects have been the cornerstones of my privileged journey.
-Noteworthy achievements include pioneering lead scoring and refining product recommendation systems, with a keen focus on reducing churn and optimizing upselling.
+With 12 years in the dynamic fields of IT and analytics, I've enjoyed turning complex mathematical concepts into useful insights.
+Building data pipelines and managing ML projects have been key parts of my journey.
+I've worked on lead scoring and product recommendation systems, focusing on reducing churn and improving upselling.

-In the era of AI dominance, my passion extends to using and tuning Language Model (LLM) solutions for business challenges.
-While coding fascinates me, I humbly acknowledge I'm far from being an expert.
-Beyond data, I'm driven by an eternal optimism and a creative problem-solving spirit, exploring realms of literature, travel, and philosophy during my leisure.
+In this AI-driven era, I love using and tuning Language Model (LLM) solutions for business challenges.
+I started programming later in life, and while I find it fascinating, I’m always learning more.
+Outside of work, I’m driven by optimism and a knack for creative problem-solving.
+In my free time, I enjoy literature, travel, and philosophy.

-Excited to infuse my expertise to all repo readers.
+I'm excited to share my knowledge and enthusiasm with everyone who visits this repository.
+Let’s learn and explore together!

 # 💫 About Me:
 Machine Learning <br>Programming and Data Projects <br>